 First Week Feeds

-Your body makes colostrum (a rick, thick, yellowish milk) in small amounts.
-It gives your baby early protection against diseases.
+Your body makes colostrum (a rich, thick, yellowish milk) in small amounts.
+It is loaded with antibodies and gives your baby early protection against diseases.
 As soon as your baby is born and you are bonding skin-to-skin, you should nurse your baby.
 Do this before your baby takes a big sleep, as it is hard to wake her to feed during this time.

 First 12 -24 Hours